lyapandra/resourcesProject/README.md

 * DB.table is user_details (user_account is used for get user ID)
 * Entity layer is UserDetails
 * DAO layer is
-* DTO layer is UserProfile (for Profile.jsp), UserDetails
+* DTO layer are UserProfile (for Profile.jsp), UserDetails.
+I use common GenericResourceDTO too.
 * Service layer is userProfileService
 * Controller layer are UserController (/profile) and MainController (/users and /account.
 When I begin to develope them I move them to UserController)
 * View layer are: